getsentry/sentry-docs/src/collections/_documentation/guides/grouping-and-fingerprints/index.md

 Let's first understand what makes events group into an issue. testTypeIssue15 is an issue that had 4 events.
 These events grouped into the issue because they shared the same *fingerprint*

-**What is a fingerprint?** All events have a fingerprint and events with the same fingerprint are grouped together.
-By default, Sentry will run one of our built-in grouping algorithms to generate a fingerprint based on information available within the event such as stacktrace, exception, and message.
+**What is a fingerprint?** All events have a fingerprint, and events with the same fingerprint are grouped together.
+By default, Sentry will run one of our built-in grouping algorithms to generate a fingerprint based on information available within the event such as a stack trace, exception, and message.

 **Do I need to do anything?** No. Stack trace is used by default if it's available.
 So if 2 events have the same stack trace, then they will group into 1 issue.
 If you have separate issues that you'd like to group together, then this guide will show you how.